trinodb/trino/docs/src/main/sphinx/admin/properties-spilling.md

 - **Type:** {ref}`prop-type-data-size`
 - **Default value:** `100GB`

-Max spill space to be used by all queries on a single node.
+Max spill space to use by all queries on a single node.
+Configuration on worker nodes only is sufficient.

 ## `query-max-spill-per-node`

 - **Type:** {ref}`prop-type-data-size`
 - **Default value:** `100GB`

-Max spill space to be used by a single query on a single node.
+Max spill space to use by a single query on a single node.
+Configuration on worker nodes only is sufficient.

 ## `aggregation-operator-unspill-memory-limit`